How to Count it All Joy

 You don’t have the good right now, but you expect it and therefore you are borrowing some of that future feeling of good in your life.
 In two words it’s anticipatory happiness, or maybe a loan analogy makes more sense.
 Joy is borrowing future happiness that you haven’t yet experienced.

 Each weekend, I take a trip to Starbucks in the morning for coffee for myself and my wife.
-I’ve learned to anticipate the good feelings that come from treating oneself to such an oral delight and can feel joy (borrowed happiness) on my way there.
+I’ve learned to anticipate the good feelings that come from treating oneself to such an oral delight and can feel joy (future borrowed happiness) on my way there.

 John took it a step further in 1 John 1:4 where he explained that the purpose of his letter was to explain the hope of Christ in salvation to a point where our joy could be made full.